Horatio Weisfeld: Heavy Metal Magazine and later work

-The nearly simultaneous appearance of Joe in the Future as both web-animation and print episodes makes the series an early example of web-initiated Transmedia storytelling.
-The most recent episode of the Joe in the Future print series appeared in the September 2010 Heavy Metal Magazine issue.

 In 2007, Weisfeld began developing an illustrated text format for Heavy Metal magazine.
 Painted artwork for the initial segment (Slaughter of the Exterminators) was completed by film production designer Rafael Kayanan (Confessions of a Dangerous Mind, John Carter of Mars).
 The finished story appeared in the January 2009 issue of HM.

 During this period Kayanan was also involved in the design of Julie Taymor's Spider-Man: Turn Off the Dark.
 The Heavy Metal Magazine illustrated text format become the model for a spin-off project, Heavy Metal Pulp, a line of illustrated science fiction novels published by Tor books beginning in 2010.